jinzhi0123/vue-reactive-decorator/README.md

 ### Stage 3 Decorator Proposal (2023-05, the future es standard)

-If you are using the stage 3 decorator proposal, which was supported by TypeScript 5.0, you should remove the `experimentalDecorators` option or set it to `false` from your `tsconfig.json`:
+If you are using the stage 3 decorator proposal, which was supported by TypeScript 5.0 and latest build tool (version requirements are listed below), you should remove the `experimentalDecorators` option or set it to `false` from your `tsconfig.json`:

 ```json
 {